Polish Learning Insights

 6 min read

-5 Common Mistakes in Polish Writing Exams
+Writing Tips5 Common Mistakes in Polish Writing Exams

 Most writing exam failures come from five patterns: mixing formal and informal register, ignoring the required text structure, weak paragraph transitions, incorrect case endings in common phrases, and running out of time on the second task.
 Recognizing these patterns before exam day means you can practice around them.